-The Nonimmigrant Visa unit processes all categories of nonimmigrant visa applications for temporary travel to the United States including for tourism, business, and study.
+The Nonimmigrant Visa unit processes all categories of nonimmigrant visas applications for temporary travel to the Unites States including for tourism, business, and study.
 The unit does not, however, process TN or TD visas.

 The Office of Public Affairs handles all press, cultural, information, and educational programs of the U.S. government in Baja California, Baja California Sur, Sonora and Sinaloa in order to build greater understanding of an appreciation for the United States and its policies.

 Please use this form to place a media inquiry with the U.S. Consulate in Tijuana.
 The Public Affairs Section will respond to your inquiry as soon as possible.

 The Political and Economic Section monitors political, economic, environmental, scientific, technological and health issues in the states of Baja California and Baja California Sur.
 Officers from the Political/Economic Section frequently represent the United States in meetings with local government officials.
 The section serves as the point of contact for official U.S. government delegations visiting the region.
 Officers brief visiting delegations and provide background information on the political and economic climate in Baja California and Baja California Sur.